hfboyce/my-website/content/project/freshprep/index.md

 * Constructed predictive models for clients that produced probabilities of billing their next order
 * The model predicted orders for dates in 2019 with 1.5% error
 * An interactive Tableau Dashboard was designed and delivered along with a Dockerized image for a reproducible pipeline
-* Further improvements can be made.
+* Further improvements can be made

 ---